 Precious Ozone: 30th Anniversary of the Vienna Convention and International Ozone Day 2015

-This year marks the 30th anniversary of the Vienna Convention for the Protection of the Ozone Layer, an important milestone in the protection of the ozone layer.
-The theme for the celebration of the anniversary and this year’s International Day for the Preservation of the Ozone Layer to be marked on 16 September is, “30 years of healing the ozone together.”
-The theme is supported by the slogan, “Ozone: All there is between you and UV.”
+The Ozone Secretariat conducted the “Precious ozone” digital campaign and outreach activities to commemorate the 30th anniversary of the Vienna Convention for the Protection of the Ozone Layer and the 2015 International Day for the Preservation of the Ozone Layer on 16 September under the theme “30 years of healing the ozone together” which was supported by the slogan “Ozone: All there is between you and UV.”

-The campaign’s products include a selection of visual images, animations and web-tools that help everyone from policymakers to children to better understand issues related to the ozone layer, such as what the ozone hole is like, where it is, how much ozone there is, or how deep the atmosphere is.
+The campaign’s products included a selection of visual images, animations and web-tools to help everyone from policymakers to children to better understand issues related to the ozone layer, such as what the ozone hole is like, where it is, how much ozone there is, or how deep the atmosphere is.

-As part of our digital campaign, we have created a song and animation showing phytoplankton celebrating the healing of the ozone hole.
-The song has been composed by David Haines, the ‘composer in residence’ at the MIT science festival since 2007.
-An animation has also been created so that children and adults around the world can join in the celebrations by learning and singing this song together.
+As part of our digital campaign, we created a song and animation showing phytoplankton celebrating the healing of the ozone hole.
+The song was composed by David Haines, the ‘composer in residence’ at the MIT science festival since 2007.
+An animation was also created so that children and adults around the world could join in the celebrations by learning and singing this song together.

 Click on the image below to play the song.